jurca/reactive-component/README.md

    `python -m SimpleHTTPServer 8000` to run a python webserver on the 8000 port)
 4. open any of the HTML documents in the `demo` directory

+## Conclusion

+While it is certainly possible to replace React/Angular/Polymer with native web components, having at least some "convenience layer" is handy.
+The web components have the potential to become a building block for libraries like these, but adding a native support for shadow DOM in the HTML markup might be needed to support proper server-side rendering.

+Adding some form of virtual DOM (with XML-like syntax and keys for nodes) to JS itself could be also helpful to support more declarative form of rendering.
+The client-side JS could also use a support for "smart" patching of existing DOM tree using either a virtual DOM tree or a detached DOM tree.

+All of this is, however, based on the assumption that a virtual DOM would be a longer-living concept than `Object.observe()` ever was.